 When thinking about how to select an egg donor among first-time and repeat egg donors, it's important to learn the difference between the two.
-Overall, an egg donor that has successfully gone through the egg donation process in the past is believed to be a better egg donor to select.
+Overall, an egg donor who has successfully gone through the egg donation process is believed to be a better egg donor to select.
 However, it is a misconception — the quality of the material is more important than the number of egg donations she has made.

-In catalogs of egg donors like ours, you can access information about egg donors' looks, including their hair and eye color, ethnicity, height and other details.
-In fact, some donor profiles come with photos of the egg donors so that you can see the person's facial features and appearance.
+In catalogs of egg donors like ours, you can access information about egg donors' looks, including their hair and eye color, ethnicity, height, and other details.
+Some donor profiles come with photos of the egg donors so that you can see the person's facial features and appearance.
 So eventually, you can refer to your and your partner's visual preferences when choosing a donor.

 6. Education and achievements